 The plants in your home or office not only look great but may also be clearing the air of environmental toxins.
 The plants in your home or office not only look great but may also be clearing the air of environmental toxins and helping prevent itchy eyes, drowsiness, headaches and lethargy, all common symptoms of an ailment known as sick building syndrome.
-We've included a list of common houseplants* that clear the air of carbon dioxide as well as some volatile organic compounds (VOCs) found in many homes.
+We've included a list of common air purifying indoor plants.
+They clear the air of carbon dioxide as well as some volatile organic compounds (VOCs) found in many homes.

 Air Purifying Plants for Indoors